Super-Freaks-Stadium/Super-Freaks-1-Ultimate-Edition/datafiles/Manual.md

 	* **Screen Shake:** You can disable screen shake if you want to.
 I saw a bunch of other games include this as an accessibility setting, so I figured, why not?
 	* **Background Blur:** If you so choose, you can blur the background.
 It might make it easier to tell the foreground and background apart if I did a bad job at doing that myself.
 	* **Screen Shader:** This is a fun little feature; you can enable wacky screen shaders for fun!
 Sadly I have only one currently: Justice is Gray, which makes the screen monochrome.
 This was based on an April Fools joke where I added this setting to Super Freaks 1 Remastered when the Snyder Cut was released.
+	* **Motion Sickness Mode:** Wanna play Ultimate Edition without vomiting?
+This is the setting for you!
+This disables everything I was told was motion sickness inducing, like a small handful of backgrounds, and screen shake.
 * #### Audio
 	* Currently I only have two options here, both for setting music and sound effect volumes.
 I know it’s unexciting but hey, they’re practical!
 No idea why you’d want to turn the music down though.
 I mean have you listened to it?
 It’s GOOD.